robfostier/laying-grass/README.md

 - `bool canPlaceTile(std::pair<size_t, size_t> coords, const Tile &tile, const Player &player, bool bIsStartingTile) const` : A constant method that returns a bool indicating whether a player can place a specific tile at specific coordinates.
 - `bool canPlaceTileAnywhere(const Tile &tile, const Player &player) const` : A constant method that returns a bool indicating whether a player can place a specific tile anywhere on the board.
 - `void placeTile(std::pair<size_t, size_t> coords, const Tile &tile, Player *player, bool bStealable)` : A method that places a tile on the board.
+- `void checkBonusCapture(Player *player)` : A method that updates bonus cells when captured.
 - `std::optional<Tile> stealTile(std::pair<size_t,size_t> target, Player* newOwner)` : A method that removes a tile from `placedTiles` and returns it.
 It is used for robbery bonuses logic.
 It may return `nullopt` on failure.
 - `void display() const` : A method that prints the board in the terminal.